Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 68 N Lexington Avenue, Asheville

-6. Order a Ginger Beer at The Mule at Devil’s Foot Beverage Company
+6. Devil’s Foot Beverage Company

 Devil’s Foot is a go-to for people who want a local drink that has no alcohol but is super delicious and a little more complex than the average craft soda.
 Their classic Ginger Beer is the top seller, with Ginger Beer Fuego (a super spicy ginger beer) and Sparkling Black Tea & Lemonade also being very popular.